Young climate activists take Montana to court for its role in global warming

 HELENA, Mont.
-(AP) — Rikki Held joined other young plaintiffs in a lawsuit to force Montana officials to do something about climate change after watching wildfires blacken the sky over her family's ranch, drought stress the cattle and violent floods erode the banks of a nearby river.
+(AP) — Rikki Held decided to join other young plaintiffs in a lawsuit to force Montana officials to do something about climate change after watching wildfires blacken the sky over her family's ranch, drought stress the cattle and violent floods erode the banks of a nearby river.

-Held, now 22, and 15 other young people finally got their day in court Monday after suing state officials three years ago for failing to take action to curb global warming.
+Held and 15 other young people finally got their day in court Monday after suing state officials three years ago for failing to take action to curb global warming.
+The case is the first climate change lawsuit to reach trial among dozens filed across the U.S. in the last decade.

 They are trying to persuade state District Judge Kathy Seeley over a two-week trial that the state’s allegiance to fossil fuel development endangers their health and livelihoods and threatens future generations.

-The state court case centers on a government's obligations to protect people against worsening climate change and is the first of dozens of similar lawsuits to reach trial.
+The state court case centers on a government's obligations to protect people against worsening climate change.
 Experts say it could set legal precedent but isn't likely to spur immediate policy changes in fossil fuel-friendly Montana.

 A lawyer for the state sought to minimize the case’s significance and said sparsely-populated Montana produces a “minuscule” emissions on a global scale.